adithya-nairmolbio/Repurposing-drugs-for-PAM/README.md

-# Repurposing-drugs-for-PAM
+This project focuses on computational drug repurposing for Primary Amoebic Meningoencephalitis (PAM), a rare but highly fatal infection caused by Naegleria fowleri.
+The work involves identifying potential therapeutic candidates by performing molecular docking, molecular dynamics simulations, and binding energy calculations.
-A complete computational drug-repurposing project for PAM.
-Includes docking, molecular dynamics simulations, and binding energy analysis to identify potential inhibitors against Naegleria fowleri target proteins.
-Shows my practical skills in bioinformatics and computer-aided drug design.
+The repository includes the workflow used to screen repurposed drugs, analyze protein–ligand interactions, evaluate structural stability, and compute binding affinity using MM-PBSA/MM-GBSA methods.
+This project demonstrates my skills in computational biology, docking, MD simulations, and bioinformatics-driven drug discovery.